vahidirp/Gitlab-Runner/README.md

 * Install Docker
 * Stop containers if exist
-* Creating directories and copy docker compose as template
+* Creating directories and copy docker compose as template ( It depends on traefik is True or False in inventory file. )
+* Docker Login ( It depends to credentials is available in inventory file. )
-* Create network
+* Create Docker network
 * Deploy gitlab runner
 * Deploy traefik as reverse proxy
 * Config gitlab runner and register by default variable or by inventory variables for each host.